kieswetter-hub/mortgage-evaluation/README.md

 This project was designed to demonstrate Python skills with:

-* data wrangling and cleaning Pandas
+* data wrangling and cleaning with Pandas
 * writing and calling functions
 * plotting with MatPlotLib

 ## Use Cases

-1. Evaluate and plot interest rates
+1. Plot and evaluate interest rate fluctuations over time

-European wide interest rates were imported and compared to visualize fluctuations over time.

 <img src='use-case-images/historical-interest-rates.png' width='600'>